-- Looking for a kulcha recipe on tawa, this post helps you to achieve the best homemade kulcha that you have ever tasted before.
+- Looking for a kulcha recipe on tawa?
+This post helps you achieve the best homemade kulcha you have ever tasted.
 You can use the same recipe for baking in the oven.

-- This Amirstari onion kulcha recipe is spicy and with the right flavors that tingle in your mouth for a long.
+- This Amirstari onion kulcha recipe is spicy and has the correct flavors that tingle in your mouth for a long.

 - The taste is addictive, and you keep making it again and again.

 - This does not need huge preparation like any other Indian recipe.
-But it needs a resting time, where you need to plan ahead.
+But it needs a resting time, where you need to plan.

 Best Side dish for Homemade Onion Kulcha

-This recipe for onion kulcha is best to serve with a simple raita or spicy protein-rich chana masala.
+This recipe for onion kulcha is best served with a simple raita or spicy protein-rich chana masala.
 The following are some of the tasty side dishes.

 Make-ahead, Storing Ideas

-We can make the dough prior to the day of cooking.
-For this combine all the ingredients together as listed below.
-And allow it to rest for 4 hours and then store in the refrigerator.
-This way we can store upto 3 days in the refrigerator.
+We can make the dough before the day of cooking.
+For this, combine all the ingredients listed below.
+Allow it to rest for 4 hours and then store it in the refrigerator.
+This way, we can keep it in the fridge for up to 3 days.

-Onion is known for its moisture and hence it is better to prepare the filling fresh whenever needed.
+Onion is known for its moisture; hence, preparing the filling fresh whenever needed is better.

-The leftover tawa kulcha can be stored in the refrigerator for a maximum of 5 days and upto a month when frozen.
+When frozen, the leftover tawa kulcha can be stored in the refrigerator for 5 days and up to a month.
 I find the freezer-safe ziplock bags are great to use.

 Whole wheat flour.
-This is wholesome and becomes softer after the resting time.
-And you can also substitute with multi-grain flour or gluten-free flour if necessary.
+This is wholesome and becomes softer after resting time.
+And you can also substitute with multi-grain flour.

 All-purpose flour.
 We are adding half of the all-purpose flour and half of the whole wheat flour.
-The former gives nice chewy texture to the onion kulcha.
-If you feel all-purpose flour is unhealthy, you can use the whole wheat flour alone.
+The former gives a nice, chewy texture to the onion kulcha.
+If you feel all-purpose flour is unhealthy, use whole wheat flour alone.
 This substitution will not change the taste significantly.

 Baking powder and Baking soda.
-These are leavening agents that helps the dough become light.
-I feel these are the must ingredients, and without this, the kulcha becomes dense and it is harder to chew.
+These are leavening agents that help the dough become light.
+I feel these are the must ingredients; without them, the kulcha becomes dense and harder to chew.